 The depth and authenticity of information shared by participants often hinge on the rapport and trust established with the researcher.
 By cultivating genuine, non-judgmental, and empathetic relationships with participants, researchers can enhance the validity of the data collected.

 Every researcher brings to the study their own background, including their culture, education, socioeconomic status, and more.
-Recognizing how this positionality might influence interpretations and interactions is crucial.
+Recognizing how this positionality might influence interpretations and interactions is beneficial to research.
 By acknowledging and transparently sharing their positionality, researchers can offer context to their findings and interpretations.

-The ability to listen without imposing one's own judgments or interpretations is vital.
+The ability to listen without imposing one's own judgments or interpretations is key.
 Active listening ensures that researchers capture the participants' experiences and emotions without distortion, enhancing the validity of the findings.

 To ensure validity, researchers should be transparent about every step of their process.
 From how participants were selected to how data was analyzed, a clear documentation offers others a chance to understand and evaluate the research's authenticity and rigor.